liquiidio/UnityPluginSuiteGitbook/custom/examples/example_b.md

 #### Custom SignProvider

-Is also possible to implement your own **ISignProvider** to customize how the signatures and key handling is done.
+It is also possible to implement your own **ISignProvider** to customize how the signatures and key handling is done.

 Example: